Often when I meet people, they’ll say ‘I wish I’d known you earlier.’ And I think, ‘I wish I could have helped you earlier.’

 Pauline Yeung-Ha is a Partner in the law firm of Grimaldi & Yeung LLP.

 Ms. Yeung-Ha concentrates in the practice areas of Trusts, Wills and Estates, Elder Law as well as Special Needs Planning.
 She received her undergraduate degree from Vassar College and her law degree from St. John’s University School of Law.
 She is admitted to practice in both New York and New Jersey.
-Ms. Yeung-Ha has been named one of “New York’s Women Leaders in the Law 2012”, New York Magazine’s “Best Lawyer 2012 to 2017”, Super Lawyer’s “Rising Star 2011 to 2014”, “Super Lawyer 2015 & 2017” and NAPABA’s “Best Lawyer Under 40 2011”.
-In 2017, Ms. Yeung-Ha was named one of Brooklyn’s Women of Distinction for making a significant contribution to her community.
+Ms. Yeung-Ha has been named one of “New York’s Women Leaders in the Law 2012”, New York Magazine’s “Best Lawyer 2012 to 2017”, Super Lawyer’s “Rising Star 2011 to 2014”, “Super Lawyer 2015 to 2017” and NAPABA’s “Best Lawyer Under 40 2011”.
+In 2017, Ms. Yeung-Ha was named one of Brooklyn’s Women of Distinction.
+She was also honored by General Human Outreach in the Community, Inc. for advocating for the special needs and senior population in the Asian community, and named 2018 Honoree of the Year by St. John’s University School of Law chapter of the Asian-Pacific American Law Student’s Association (APALSA).

 In addition to her practice, Ms. Yeung-Ha holds the following professional positions: